Error323/astroprog/10 Weeks/10 Week 1/20 Slides.md

 * Final grade: $$g = \frac{E}{6} ~ \sum_{i=1}^{6}max(a_i - p_i, 1)$$

 ### Pretest
 Gauge current programming skill level.
 If you pass the pretest, you can opt for an alternative track during this course which will be more challenging and fun.
 It will also teach you a new concept called *unit testing*.

  * Based on python 2.7 (research and industry standard)
  * In no way affects your final grade

-Note however you will be doing a more difficult task for the same type of grade as te regular track.
+Note however you will be doing a more difficult task for the same type of grade as the regular track.
 No guts, no glory.

-### Installation (Homework for Thursday)
-Installing Python and libraries.
-Own laptop?
-Linux or Windows?
-We'll be using the anaconda package for everyone https://www.continuum.io/downloads